nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 You can add a new insurance plan to an existing client.

 Format: `plan INDEX i/PLAN_NAME $PREMIUM`

-* `INDEX` refers to the index number shown in the displayed client list.
+* Adds the insurance plan to the client specified at `INDEX`. `INDEX` refers to the index number shown in the displayed client list.
 * `INDEX` **must be a positive integer** 1, 2, 3, …​
 * `PLAN_NAME` refers to the name of the insurance plan.
 * `PREMIUM` refers to the yearly premium amount that the client pays for this plan.